 The annual review of the ORSA policy, which sets out the framework for each ORSA process, provides the starting point for all regular ORSA processes.
-A qualitative risk analysis is then carried out; this takes the form of a bottom-up assessment by the managers involved.
+A qualitative risk analysis is then carried out; this takes the form of an assessment by the managers involved.